Section A: Foundation and Basic Commitments

 TUSD obligation to educate all students regardless of citizenship status

 In compliance with the Constitution of the United States and the U. S. Supreme Court's 1982 opinion in Plyler v.
-Doe, 457 U.S. 202 (1982), the Tucson Unified School District is obligated to and shall educate all students regardless of their immigration or citizenship status, or that of their parents.
+Doe, 457 U.S. 202 (1982), Tucson Unified School District is obligated to and shall educate all students regardless of their immigration or citizenship status, or that of their parents.
 No District employee shall make threats or negative statements pertaining to a student’s or parent’s immigration status.
 TUSD is a place for students to learn and thrive in a safe environment free from investigation and enforcement of immigration status.

 TUSD employees under no duty or obligation to collect and report immigration status except for persons seeking TUSD employment

 With only one exception, Tucson Unified School District employees, vendors, School Resource Officers acting under a contract with TUSD, volunteers, and visitors at schools or school-sponsored events are prohibited from investigating and enforcing actions related to immigration status, and are not under any duty or obligation imposed by Federal or state law to enforce immigration law or policies.
 The exception is this: those TUSD employees who are responsible for hiring new district employees shall comply with all state and Federal laws with respect to collection of citizenship documents and reporting immigration status regarding those persons seeking employment with the District.

 TUSD employees not liable for failing to report citizenship status of any student or parent (unless required by court order)